U.S. Signing Actuary

 General Insurance in the U.S. ▼

-- The candidate will understand the personal lines insurance products offered in the United States.
+- Understand the personal lines insurance products offered in the United States.

-- The candidate will understand the commercial general insurance products offered in the United States.
+- Understand common commercial lines insurance products and coverages offered in the United States.

-- The candidate will understand the structure of insurance regulation and its development in the United States.
+- Understand the development and structure of insurance regulations in the United States.

-- The candidate will understand the different financial reporting standards for U.S. general insurance companies and be able to use the statutory financial statement to measure the financial health of an insurer (e.g., NAIC RBC and IRIS ratios).
+- Understand the different reporting standards for U.S. general insurance companies and use statutory financial statement information to measure insurer financial health.

-- The candidate will be able to apply the standards of practice regarding the responsibilities of the signing actuary as defined by regulators and the American Academy of Actuaries.
+- Use applicable standards of practice to carry out the responsibilities of a U.S. signing general insurance actuary as defined by regulators and the American Academy of Actuaries.